8 Habits of Evangelism author says prayer is the only way we can live like Jesus

-During an online discussion Wednesday, Bagley said that a work by Alan Kreider which focused on the distinctive habits of Christians in the early church, changed his life.
+During an online discussion recently, Bagley said that a work by Alan Kreider, which focused on the distinctive habits of Christians in the early church, changed his life.

 As he reflected on the Book of Acts and its stories of the early Christians loving their enemies and showing generosity by taking care of everyone including the poor, Bagley made observations about their prayer habits.